francfer-art/42Fractol/README.md

 ## Bonus Features

 Additional Fractal: You can explore more than just the Mandelbrot and Julia sets with over a hundred different types of fractals available online.
+In this case i added burning, rose and newton sets!
 Dynamic Zoom: The zoom follows the actual mouse position, providing a more intuitive exploration experience.
 View Movement: Navigate through the fractals by pressing the arrow keys to move the view.
 Color Range Shift: The color range dynamically shifts, enhancing the visual appeal of the fractals.